eliassun/WebRTC/README.md

 # WebRTC
-These scripts will automate a voice/video service based on FreeSWITCH by Terraform, including:
+This project will automate a voice/video service based on FreeSWITCH by Terraform, including:

-* Install, update and upgrade Ubuntu20 to the latest version

 * Install FreeSWITCH from source code

-* WebRTC Verto client for freeSWITCH1.8 and FreeSWITCH1.10

-* Make FreeSWITCH configured and be ready to service on AWS
+* Make FreeSWITCH configured and be ready to serve on AWS

-* Install Coturn
+* Install and enable Coturn for STUN service

-* Configure security group for SIP, RTP and STUN
+* Configure security group for SIP, RTP, STUN, http, https, WebSocket and SSH

-* Enable WebRTC on freeSWITCH: https://eliassun.github.io/freeswitch_webrtc.txt
+* Enable Verto WebRTC client on FreeSWITCH: https://eliassun.github.io/freeswitch_webrtc.txt

 More:

-* FreeSWITCH installation from source code https://eliassun.github.io/freeswitch_setup.txt
+* Instruction to install FreeSWITCH from source code manually https://eliassun.github.io/freeswitch_setup.txt

-* Configure FreeSWITCH NAT Traversal, STUN/TURN and Debug https://eliassun.github.io/freeswitch_sip.txt
+* Instruction to configure FreeSWITCH NAT Traversal, STUN/TURN and Debug manually https://eliassun.github.io/freeswitch_sip.txt

 The automation process will take about 35 minutes to finish.
 During the installation, it will keep output logs saved into /home/ubuntu/install.
 The last log name will be done.log.
 Finally, check the ports.log to see if the freeswitch and coturn services are in service state.

+The automation process doesn't install the Verto WebRTC client, but the detail instruction is at https://eliassun.github.io/freeswitch_webrtc.txt .

 * Create an EC2 instance in AWS and run the FreeSWITCH service Add the AWS keys into vairable.tf or put the keys file to the correct location